Search

 Shame is the fear of disconnection.
 Connection is why we as humans are here.

 People who display worthiness by showing vulnerability have courage.
 While sometimes defined as bravery, courage is actually a willingness to tell the story of who you are with your whole heart.
 This is difficult for many people.
 Our society has a tendency to attempt to numb emotions through spending money, overeating, becoming addicted to substances, and over-medicating.
-This can lead to feeling miserable and vulnerable and becomes an endless cycle to avoid these painful feelings or experiences.
+This can lead to feeling miserable and vulnerable and becomes an endless cycle to avoid these painful feeling or experience.

 Many also think that shame and guilt are synonymous.
 They are related emotions but they are not the same thing.
 Guilt focuses on behavior and can be expressed as “I did something bad” or “I made a mistake.”
 Shame focuses on the self, expressed as “I am bad” or “I am a mistake.”